 The Town of Manchester owns and operates its sewer system and limits service to the corporate boundary.
-The Manchester SSA area comprises about 1,262 acres located in the northeast corner of the county along MD 30 and serves 1,840 EDUs.
-Manchester WWTP capacity is 0.500 mgd.
-Average flow is 0.307 mgd.
+The Manchester SSA area comprises about 1,301 acres located in the northeast corner of the county along MD 30 and serves 1,869 EDUs.
+Manchester WWTP capacity is 0.500 MGD.
+Average flow in 2021 was 0.269 MGD.

 The existing sewer system became operational in 1969 and consists of a collection system, eleven pumping stations, and a sewage treatment plant located east of Beaver Street.
-A spray irrigation facility is also utilized in the waste treatment process, and is located south of Manchester on Warehime Road.
+A spray irrigation facility is also utilized in the waste treatment process and is located south of Manchester on Warehime Road.
 Sewage flow is primarily domestic, with a small amount of commercial waste.

 The sewage treatment plant is a package secondary treatment facility utilizing contact stabilization with anaerobic digestion of sludge.
-The design capacity is 0.500 mgd, with a three-year average flow from 2008-2010 of approximately 0.357 mgd, excluding estimated I&I. Effluent from the treatment plant is pumped from the treatment plant via a 14-inch diameter force main to a 5.0 mg storage lagoon, and in turn, spray irrigated onto Townowned irrigation fields.
+The design capacity is 0.500 MGD, with a three-year average flow from 2019-2021 of approximately 0.357 MGD, excluding estimated I&I. Effluent from the treatment plant is pumped from the treatment plant via a 14-inch diameter force main to a 5.0 mg storage lagoon, and in turn, spray irrigated onto Town-owned irrigation fields.
 The Town of Manchester utilizes and harvests a crop of reed canary grass for nutrient uptake on the spray irrigation fields.
 The Town is allowed to spray irrigate March 1 through November 30.
 For the remaining 3 months, December 1 through February 28, the plant's effluent is discharged into George's Run, which is a tributary of Prettyboy Reservoir in Baltimore County.
 The Town is permitted to spray 0.5 mg of effluent per day.
 See Tables 19A-19D for Manchester SSA infrastructure.